JohnathanMarkSmith/johnathanmarksmith.github.com/java-interview-questions.md

 # The Java Questions

+## What is the difference between set and list?

+Set stores elements in an unordered way but does not contain duplicate elements, whereas list stores elements in an ordered way but may contain duplicate elements.

 ## Can you have an inner class inside a method and what variables can you access?

 Yes, you can have a inner class inside a method and final variables can be accessed.